 As I was looking for things that would connect the dots between America and the rest of the world in the parade of speeches, Booker sealed the deal.

 So, let’s forget about First Lady, Michelle Obama for a moment.
-I think Booker impressed me, like he did for so many others, more than anyone else.
+I think Booker impressed me, as he did for so many others, more than anyone else.
 Let me share my reasons why.

 “In this city, our founders put forth a Declaration of Independence, but also made a historic declaration of interdependence.
 They knew that if this country was to survive, we had to make an unusual and extraordinary commitment to one another,” Booker said about Philadelphia, known as the “city of brotherly love.”